OWASP/owasp-mastg/Crackmes/Write-ups/OMTG-Android-App/writeup_Dynamic_instrumentation_with_frida_gadget.md

 We will work with the [OMTG Crackme Level 1 app][OWASPCrackMeLevel1].
 For convenience, this write-up will reuse either of the android emulators that may have been configured as a part of the [Diving into mobile cryptography using dynamic instrumentation][OWASPDivingIntoCryptoWithDynamicInstrumentation] write-up.

->Note: frida CLI and frida-server versions must match
+>Note: frida CLI and frida gadget versions must match

-The specific version of frida tooling that you've installed on your workstation must match the version of frida-server that you download and push to your test device.
+The specific version of frida tooling that you've installed on your workstation must match the version of frida gadget that you download and inject into your target application.

 This guide is written to expect alignment at `12.11.7`.
 Substitute `12.11.7` with your specific version as needed.